 Credit risk is a significant risk and arises primarily from the Bank's lending activities, which are predominantly concentrated on residential and commercial real estate loans, small business and agricultural lending.
 The risk arises from the likelihood that some customers and counterparties will be unable to honor their obligations to the Bank, including the payment of interest and the repayment of principal.
+Credit risk may increase in response to adverse business or economic conditions (including deterioration in valuations or prices of residential and commercial property), a decline in employment levels, volatility in the political environment, or high levels of household debt in Australia.

-The Bank may be exposed to the increased risk of counterparty or customer default should interest rates rise.
+The Bank may be exposed to the increased risk of counterparty or customer default should interest rates rise above the record or near record low rates of recent years or if economic conditions were to deteriorate for the Bank's customers.
 In particular, the Bank's portfolio of interest-only loans across retail and non-retail segments, in addition to the residential investor mortgage portfolio, may be susceptible to losses in the event of a rise in interest rates or a decline in property valuations or prices.
-The Bank may also be exposed to counterparty default in the event of a deterioration of valuations in apartment markets, through both retail lending and non-retail lending to property developers.
+The Bank may also be exposed to counterparty default in the event of a deterioration of valuations in the market for apartments, through both retail lending and non-retail lending to property developers.
 Residential mortgage loans with higher LVRs, which constitute a part of the Bank's residential mortgages portfolio, typically have default rates higher than residential mortgage loans with lower LVRs and therefore may be more acutely impacted by economic volatility.
 The Bank has sought to limit its risk of default on higher LVR residential mortgage lending by requiring all mortgage borrowers of loans with a LVR above 80% to maintain lenders mortgage insurance with counterparties exhibiting a satisfactory risk profile.
 The Bank, however, cannot provide any assurance that losses from defaulting residential mortgage loans would be fully covered by lenders mortgage insurance.
 Losses would be incurred by the Bank on such defaulting residential mortgages where the borrower defaults, the property is sold at a price less than the amount of the debt and the provider of lenders mortgage insurance does not honor a claim either because the basis upon which the lenders mortgage insurance is provided was deficient or because the provider of the lenders mortgage insurance is incapable of meeting a claim.
+Furthermore, in assessing whether to extend credit or enter into other transactions with customers and/or counterparties, the Bank relies on information provided by or on behalf of customers and/or counterparties, including financial statements and other financial information.
+The Bank may also rely on representations of customers and independent consultants as to the accuracy and completeness of that information.
+There is a risk that such information may prove inadequate or inaccurate, which could have a material adverse effect on the Bank's business.